JamesV-S/JamesV-S/README.md

 - 📫 How to reach me: Social media links or my website!
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Before I came across 3D animation rigging and fell in love, coding waas a mystery to me, now it's a part of my life and I never look back
+- ⚡ Fun fact: Before I came across 3D animation rigging and fell in love, coding was a mystery to me, now it's a part of my life and I never look back